 On January 21, 2020, Ocuphire entered into the Apexian Sublicense Agreement by which it obtained certain patent and other intellectual property rights.
-Pursuant to the Apexian Sublicense Agreement, Ocuphire issued 738,281 shares of its Private Ocuphire common stock to Apexian, 42,188 Private Ocuphire shares each to Mark R. Kelley and Richard Messmann, and 21,094 Private Ocuphire shares to BT Capital Management.
-Messrs.
-Kelley and Messmann are consultants to Ocuphire.
-John H. Barnard and Timothy J. Tichenor, principals of BT Capital Management, are a director and an officer, respectively, of Apexian.
+Pursuant to the Apexian Sublicense Agreement, Ocuphire issued 738,281 shares of its Private Ocuphire common stock to Apexian Pharmaceuticals, Inc., and 21,094 Private Ocuphire shares to BT Capital Management.
+Ocuphire.
+John H. Barnard and Timothy J. Tichenor, principals of BT Capital Management, are a director and an officer, respectively, of Apexian, a 5% shareholder of Ocuphire at the time.